devstopfix/gnuplot-elixir/README.md

 # Gnuplot Elixir

 A simple interface from [Elixir data][7] to the [Gnuplot graphing utility][1] that uses [Erlang Ports][5] to transmit data from your application to Gnuplot.
-Datasets are streamed directly to STDIN without temporary files and you can plot [1M points in 20 seconds](examples/stress.exs) on an AWS t2.medium 2 vCPU server.
+Datasets are streamed directly to STDIN without temporary files and you can plot [1M points in 12.7 seconds](examples/stress.exs).

 Please visit the [Gnuplot demos gallery](http://gnuplot.sourceforge.net/demo/) to see all the possibilities, the [manual which describes the grammar](http://www.gnuplot.info/docs_5.2/Gnuplot_5.2.pdf), and the [examples folder](examples/).